Marine aquaculture — Strategic Scorecard

 -

-CS05Labor Integrity & Modern Slavery Risk 2View CS05 attribute detailsModerate-Low Risk Profile.
+CS05Labor Integrity & Modern Slavery Risk 2 solutions 2View CS05 attribute detailsModerate-Low Risk Profile.
 While supply chain fragmentation persists, the rise of blockchain-enabled traceability and third-party sustainability certifications (such as ASC or BAP) is rapidly mitigating labor risks.
 Global aquaculture leaders are increasingly mandated by stringent ESG reporting requirements to perform human rights due diligence across multi-tier supplier networks.

 - Metric: The Global Sustainable Seafood Initiative reports that over 60% of major seafood companies now integrate human rights criteria into their supplier codes of conduct.